orbeon/orbeon-forms/README.md

 8. Compiling Orbeon Forms
 -------------------------

-You usually don't have to compile Orbeon Forms yourself, but for information about compiling Orbeon Forms from sources, please visit:
+You usually don't have to compile Orbeon Forms yourself.
+Now if you want to, please visit:

 > <http://wiki.orbeon.com/forms/doc/contributor-guide/development-environment/java-development>